QuentinRa/blog.quentinra.dev/info/html/special/meta.md

 ## Search-engine (index/follow)

-You can prevent robots from indexing your page with "noindex" (resp. "index"), and you can tell them whether or not they can follow the links with "follow" and "nofollow".
+You can prevent robots from indexing your page with "noindex" (resp. "index"), and you can tell them whether they can follow the links with "follow" and "nofollow".

 ```html
 <!-- index and follow -->